Provides accurate date and time measurements using Date#advance and Time#advance, respectively. It mainly supports the methods on Numeric.

 parse(iso8601duration)

-from string formatted according to ISO 8601 Duration
+Creates a new Duration from string formatted according to ISO 8601 Duration.

 See ISO 8601 for more information.
 This method allows negative parts to be present in pattern.
-If invalid string is provided, it will raise ActiveSupport::Duration::ISO8601Parser::ParsingError
+If invalid string is provided, it will raise ActiveSupport::Duration::ISO8601Parser::ParsingError.

 📝 Source code